Dian Farmer Learning To Grow Our Own Food

 1. Combine all the ingredients together.

-2. Pour the mixture into a spray bottle.
+2. Pour the effective insecticide into a spray bottle.

 Always test any solution, homemade or store purchased before using it full on your plants.
-You don’t want to have an adverse affect and hurt or the plant.
+You don’t want to have an adverse affect and/or hurt the plant.

 Citrus Oil And Cayenne Pepper